 B. Oral Examination

-The oral examination requires that the student present their dissertation proposal to the Dissertation Committee, followed by an extensive question-answer (QA) session on the dissertation proposal and BME core competencies.
 Again, the objectives of the QA session are to evaluate the student’s a) breadth and depth of knowledge in the chosen area of specialization, and b) ability to apply basic engineering principles and analytical tools to address integrative questions in BME topics related to the chosen area of specialization.
 At the end of the QA session, the student will be asked to leave the room.
 The Dissertation Director and the Dissertation Committee members will then discuss the student’s performance and determine if they have gained the requisite core knowledge and skills needed to complete the proposed work.
 At the end of this discussion, the Dissertation Director will take a vote of the Dissertation Committee members on whether to pass or fail the student.
 A majority of “pass” votes is needed for the student to pass the oral examination and advance to doctoral candidacy.

-If the student passes the oral examination, the Dissertation or Thesis Proposal Approval form along with the approved dissertation proposal must be completed by the Dissertation Director and submitted to the MCW Graduate School.
+If the student passes the oral examination, the Dissertation or Thesis Proposal Approval form, along with the approved dissertation proposal, must be completed by the Dissertation Director and submitted to the MCW Graduate School.

 7. Academic Progress and Evaluation of Performance

 At the annual meeting (following the student presentation), the Dissertation Committee shall jointly complete a departmental assessment of the graduate student’s progress.
-The Dissertation Committee shall make a determination as to whether student progress is satisfactory or unsatisfactory and whether or not the student should be allowed to continue in the BME PhD program.
+The Dissertation Committee shall make a determination as to whether student progress is satisfactory or unsatisfactory and whether or not they believe the student should be allowed to continue in the BME PhD program.

 Following the meeting, the Dissertation Director shall draft a brief summary of student performance (20-100 words) to be submitted with the department assessment form to the Graduate Committee of the BME Department for review.
 The summary should also be submitted to the MCW Graduate School.
-In addition, the MCW Graduate School requires that the student meet with their Dissertation Director on an annual basis to complete an assessment rubric (MCW Graduate School form) to be submitted to the MCW Graduate School.

-Based on the student’s academic work (cumulative GPA of at least 3.0 and a GPA of 3.2 in core competency courses) and progress and performance (annual progress reports from student’s dissertation committee), the BME Graduate Committee shall recommend to the BME Department Chairperson and the Academic Standing Committee as to whether the student is performing satisfactory work.
+Based on the student’s academic work (cumulative GPA of at least 3.0 and a GPA of 3.2 in core competency courses) and progress and performance (annual progress reports from student’s dissertation committee), the BME Graduate Committee shall recommend to the BME Department Chairperson and the MCW Academic Standing Committee as to whether the student is performing satisfactory work.
 If the student is not performing satisfactory work, the Graduate Committee and the Academic Standing Committee will recommend one of the following:

-- A probationary period of two semesters.
+- A probationary period of two terms per the MCW Graduate School’s probationary policy.

-- Transfer to the MS program in BME at MU.
+- Transfer to the Joint Department of BME MS program.

-- Withdrawal from the BME PhD program.
+- Withdraw from the Joint Department of BME PhD program.

 8. Publications